A Course in Advanced Grammar and Editing

 <p>{block name:"Course Tagline - English"}</p>

-<p>Advance your grammar and punctuation skills by participating in this short course for writers, editors and business professionals.</p>
+<p>Advance your grammar, punctuation and editing skills by participating in this intensive one-day ‘boot camp’ for writers, editors and business

 ...Meet the facilitators